Connect with us

 Work-life Conflict

-Why is it still a thing some 40 years on?
-To find out we need to look at some of it’s drivers; namely technology and women.
-The work-life conflict was first mentioned by workers in the UK in late 1970s and a few years later in the US and here we are today nearly 40 years later still flying it’s flag, women probably more so than men.
+Workers first mentioned the work-life conflict in the UK in the late 1970s and a few years later in the US.
+Here we are today, nearly 40 years later, still flying its flag, women probably more so than men.

 Women